tophefo/IpCamera/README.md

 IMAGE_UPDATE_EVENTS

-Need to add a description on how to use this in texual config.
+Need to add a description on how to use this in textual config.

 ## Channels